bkrem/react-d3-tree/README.md

   },
 ];

-class MyComponent extends Component {
+class MyComponent extends React.Component {
   render() {
     return (
       {/* <Tree /> will fill width/height of its container; in this case `#treeWrapper` */}